Ivica Dačić: Early life

 Dačić was born on 1 January 1966 in Prizren, which at the time was part of the Socialist Republic of Serbia within Yugoslavia.
 Dačić was born to a Serbian family and was brought up in Žitorađa.
 His father, Desimir, was a police officer, and his mother, Jelisaveta ("Jela"), was a housewife.
 His parents were both born in villages under the Jastrebac.
 When Ivica was six months old, the family moved to Žitorađa.
 He has a sister, Emica.
 At the age of 5, he was featured in the newspapers in the article "Enciklopedija u kratkim pantalonama" (Encyclopaedia in shorts) as he had learnt to read and write himself, knew the names of many mountains, rivers and capitals, nearly all notable football players and results of matches.

 His childhood nickname was Bucko and his classmates at secondary school in Žitorađa described him as very intelligent for his age - he reportedly managed to often amaze his teachers with his knowledge and wit.
 He played handball and football and associated with everyone at his school.
 In the state-run history-contest named "Tito, revolucija, mir", which was held in all republics, Dačić won over 600 others.
 The family was described as humble and not wealthy, and as they lived off one paycheck, the parents picked mushrooms and dog rose in order to send Ivica and his sister to school.
-The parents sold the house in Žitorađa in 2010 and moved to Prokuplje, Desimir had until some years ago driven a 1977 Fiat 500.
+The parents sold the house in Žitorađa in 2010 and moved to Prokuplje, Desimir had until some years ago driven a 1977 Zastava 750.

 He went to high school in Niš, where he excelled with the highest grades (5), and graduated from the University of Belgrade's Faculty of Political Sciences, with a degree in journalism in 1989, with a highest medium grade of 10, and also won the award for the best student of scientific achievements.
 His sister Emica has degrees in pedagogy and drama.
-He was in the faculty organization Association of Communists, and in 1990 he was elected the first president of the Young Socialists of Belgrade.
+He was in the faculty organisation Association of Communists, and in 1990 he was elected the first president of the Young Socialists of Belgrade.